Mykonos Greece – this is how it stays in my memory

 After we reached a beautiful beach resort with the calm turquoise blue sea at our doorsteps, our enthusiasm was dampened a little by a fresh bout of drizzling.
 It was our daughter whose spirits were affected the most.
 If this weather continued, it would hamper our visit to the city pedestrians and famous windmills scheduled for the next day.
 But then worrying doesn’t help anyone.
 Instead, we concentrated on our evening on the beach.
 Fortunately, the drizzling stopped and clear blue sky emerged.

 As I said, being from Goa, beaches were not new.
-But Mykonos was a different experience altogether.
+But this one was a different experience altogether.

 The Mykonos Beach